NobleSkye/SkyePerms/README.md

 # SkyePerms
-the minecraft tag-based permition manager by NobleSkye
+The minecraft tag-based datapack permission manager by NobleSkye

 ## basics